 What Chihuahuas Were Originally Bred For

-Nearly every single dog breed we know today have been purposely bred for a job or role in society.
+Nearly every single dog breed we know today have been purposely bred for a job in society.
 For example, the Australian Shepherds were bred to herd livestock.
 Golden Retrievers were bred to retrieve game.
-Even Pit Bulls were bred for bull-baiting – an outlawed blood sport.
+And even Pit Bulls were bred for bull-baiting.

 However, not all dogs were bred for a specific “working” job, including the Chihuahua.
-Still, these dogs served many jobs and purposes early on.
-In fact, the ancient Chihuahua arguably had the most unusual roles in their society.
+But even so, these dogs served many purposes early on.
+In fact, the past Chihuahuas arguably had the most unusual roles in their society.
 The Chihuahua was truly a multi-purpose dog.

 To cover all the original roles of the Chihuahua, we must first look at the Techichi in ancient Mexico.
-Though they’re not exactly the same dogs, they are their true ancestral breed.
+Even though they’re not exactly the same dogs, they are their true ancestral breed.

-In addition, evidence suggests that the ancient Aztecs and Toltecs believed that these small dogs guided the soul to the underworld after death.
-For this reason, the Techichi dogs were often buried with their deceased family members and owner.
+In addition, evidence suggests that the ancient Aztecs and Toltecs believed these small dogs guided the soul to the underworld after death.
+For this reason, the Techichi dogs were often buried with deceased family members and owners.

 Though it may seem like these ancient civilizations treated these dogs poorly, this is not the case.
-When these dogs aren’t being sacrificed or buried, they were taken cared of very well.
-The Toltec people loved these animals!
+When these dogs aren’t being sacrificed or buried, they were very well cared for.
+In fact, the people of Toltec loved and respected these dogs!

-It’s hard to comprehend why these people decided to eat such a “sacred” pet.
-But some researchers believe that the civilization faced major food shortages and had to resort to such consumption.
-Still, we have no conclusive evidence that can back this theory.
+It’s hard to comprehend why these people decided to eat such a sacred pet and animal.
+However, some researchers believed that the civilization faced major food shortages and had to resort to consumption of their dogs.
+But of course, we have no conclusive evidence.

 Aside from being sacrificed and eaten, Chihuahuas were also popular companions for the families of the Toltec.
 Even after all these years, they have remained some of the best dog companions all around the world.

 These dogs were (and still are) charming and affectionate, making them perfect family dogs no matter what time period.
 The people of the Toltec civilization lived in small homes around the crowded ancient city.
-Because of this, keeping a small mute dog such as the Techichi was a perfect fit.
+So, keeping a small mute dog like the Techichi was a perfect fit.

 Similarly to how Chihuahuas are now some of the best apartment dogs, the Techichi dogs were ideal for those living in that time period.